 A tropical wave (Invest 98L)

-located about 500 miles southwest of the Cape Verdes Islands is headed west-northwest at about 10 mph.
+located about 400 miles south-southwest of the Cape Verde Islands is headed west-northwest at about 5 - 10 mph.
 Satellite loops

-show that 98L has a modest area of heavy thunderstorms and spin.
-The UKMET model develops the disturbance into a tropical depression late in the week, but the GFS and European models do not.
-In their 8 am EDT Monday Tropical Weather Outlook, NHC gave the disturbance 2-day development odds of 20%, and 5-day odds of 30%.
+show that 98L has a small area of heavy thunderstorms with a modest amount of spin.
+The UKMET and GFS models develop the disturbance into a tropical depression late in the week, but the European model does not.
+In their 8 am EDT Monday Tropical Weather Outlook, NHC gave the disturbance 2-day development odds of 40%, and 5-day odds of 50%.
 98L's projected track will take it into the Central Atlantic, where it is unlikely to threaten any land areas.
-The models are not showing any other threat areas, and the large-scale Atlantic conditions favor below-average chances of tropical storm formation for the next two weeks.
-These odds may rise by the last week of October and first week of November, when the MJO has a decent chance changing to a phase that will bring upward air motion to the Atlantic.Figure 1.
+However, a few members of the European model's ensembles of forecasts do show 98L potentially impacting the Northern Lesser Antilles Islands early next week.

 Off the U.S. Mid-Atlantic coast, a non-tropical area of low pressure is expected to develop along a stalled cold front just offshore, bringing an extended period of strong on-shore winds that will bring high waves, tides 1 - 2 feet above normal, and beach erosion from Cape Hatteras, North Carolina